kmkr/splendid-nudibranch/content.md

 Location		Bonaire, The Netherlands
 Tags			2016 wreck
 Latin
-Description     After loosing power off the coast of Bonaire, The Hilma Hooker was towed to the main pier on the island.
-A search was quickly conducted and 11.000 kg of marijuana was found.
+Description     After loosing power off the coast of Bonaire, The Hilma Hooker was towed to the island's main pier.
+As this ship already was suspected by the DEA, a search was quickly conducted and 11.000 kg of marijuana was found.
 The owner of the ship however, was not.
-Hilma Hooker was old, and especially the hull was in need of maintenance.
-The ship was towed a couple of kilometers south in fear of disrupting boat traffic in case it sunk, which it did.
+Hilma Hooker was starting to wear down, the hull was in dire need of maintenance.
+The ship was towed a couple of kilometers south in fear of disrupting boat traffic in case it sunk, which it promtly did.
 Now it's a great dive site, easily accessible on the southern coast of Bonaire.

 DSC01646.jpg